LinuxLovah/TuxTwitchTalker/README.md

 * **Greetings**: When a viewer types in chat for the first time since TuxTwitchTalker was started, they can be greeted with text sent to chat/sound file.
   * Individual regulars can have a special greeting/sound play for them
   * Mods can have a separate greeting/sound play for them
+  * Other streamers can automatically be shouted out (executes the shoutout command, does not shout them out directly)
   * There can also be a default greeting/sound for those without specific greetings.
   * Greetings can have the new viewer's username inserted in the message.
 * **Response commands**: Commands that the bot replies to with a canned message (can be used for listing alerts, social links, etc.).